Feeling stuck in an endless loop?

 I have been specializing in OCD and other obsessive-compulsive disorders for several years, but I guess you could say I have a lifetime of experience.
 Yay, I have them too!

 I tried the same treatment I now provide and got way better.
-From my experience on both sides of the therapy room, I describe exposure and response prevention (ERP) as “therapy that sounds like it’s going to suck but then surprisingly doesn’t.”
+From my experience on both sides of the therapy room, I describe exposure and response prevention (ERP) as “therapy that sounds like torture but is basically just mindfulness.”

-Therapy with me is practical and emotional: you can share any parts of your life to whatever degree works for you.
+Therapy is practical and emotional.
+You can share all parts of your life to whatever degree works for you.
 You can cry, laugh, and make meaning.
-We also set treatment goals and meet them, using the same gold-standard therapy used by the big names in the OCD and anxiety world.
+At the same time, we set treatment goals and meet them, using the same gold-standard therapy used by the big names in the OCD and anxiety world.

-Exposure & Response Prevention = teaching your brain it’s safe to relax
+Exposure & Response Prevention = teaching yourself it’s safe to relax

 What do you treat?